JiayuanWang-JW/YOLOv8-multi-task/README.md

 > *arXiv technical report ([arXiv 2310.01641](https://arxiv.org/pdf/2310.01641.pdf))*

 ## Revision
 - 2023-10-21 - In our manuscript, we introduced that we have three components for detection loss in Section III C. Actually, it may confuse the reader.
-We think using two branches to describe is more accurate to present.
+We think using two branches to describe is more accurate.
 They include classification and bounding box branches.
 Classification branches include BCE loss.
 Bounding box branches include two components: DFL and CIoU loss.
 Please read the `Loss`([code](https://github.com/JiayuanWang-JW/YOLOv8-multi-task/blob/main/ultralytics/yolo/v8/DecSeg/train.py#L196)) to get more information, I hope this will help you to understand.
 We will revise this part in the manuscript soon.
 ---